• Skip to primary navigation

 Here is a list of the simple ingredients that you will require to make this delicious soup.

-• 1-liter low-sodium chicken broth.
+• low-sodium chicken broth.

-• 1 can coconut milk - enables us to get a creamy flavor, with no cream.
+• 1 can coconut milk (not pictured) - enables us to get a creamy flavor, with no cream.
 It also helps keep the recipe vegetarian, paleo, and whole 30 compliant, making it suitable for those with food sensitivities.

 Instant Pot set to saute and displaying hot